Helfštýn: History

 The castle was probably established at the end of the 13th century by the marauding knight Friduš (or Helfrid) of Linava who used the castle as a base for robbing merchants during the unsettled times that followed the murder of Wenceslaus III in 1306.
 As Friduš's escapades could not be ignored, young King John of Bohemia sent his troops to deal with the bandits.
 Although Friduš perished, he gave his name to the castle.
 At the turn of the 14th century the lords of Kravaře acquired it, after which it became the centre of their extensive estates.
 During the 14th and the early 15th century the castle was remodelled as a Gothic fortress.
 The Lords of Kravaře owned the castle until 1447, and it was then held mostly by a number of Moravian noble families, among them the Sovinec family, the Kostek of Postupice family, the Pernštejn family, the Ludanice and the Bruntálský of Vrbno family.
 This unassailable structure withstood a number of sieges.
 It was an important Hussite bastion against the German catholic town of Olomouc and also acted in support of King George of Poděbrady against the Hungarian King Matthias Corvinus who was unable to defeat the king's troops and capture the fortress in 1468.
 Not even the Swedes and the Danes succeeded in capturing it during the Thirty Years' War.

-The castle gained its current, elongated form during the ownership of Vilém of Pernštejn, at the beginning of the 16th century, when the network of bastions and fortified outer wards was added and the system of towers and gates was changed.
+The castle gained its current, elongated form during the ownership of Vilém of Pernštejn, at the beginning of the 16th century, when the network of bastions and fortified outer wards were added and the system of towers and gates was changed.
 Its building development, was strongly influenced by the Austrian military administration in Vienna in 1656.
 In the second half of the 16th century a Renaissance palace with a chapel was built on the site of the inner ward, and the Pernštejns finished their grandiose building project at Helfštýn.

 In 1662 it was confiscated in the aftermath of the Battle of White Mountain and became the property of the Dietrichstein family.
-Extensive alterations were carried out by the Dietrichsteins, though chiefly interior alterations, including the vaulting of most of the rooms were newly vaulted.
+Extensive alterations were carried out by the Dietrichsteins, though chiefly interior alterations.
+This included most of the rooms being newly vaulted.

-In the 17th century the castle was made into an almost impregnable fortress against the Turkish threat to Moravia.
+In the 17th century, the castle was made into an almost impregnable fortress against the Turkish threat to Moravia.
 Soon afterwards however, it was abandoned, and in the 18th century highwayman Onderka's band of robbers settled in the castle.
 In the end it was destroyed with the approval of the Dietrichsteins.
 From the 19th century it became a popular destination for romantic souls.
-Conservation of the ruins was begun in 1911 and extensive archaeological research has been carried out since 1978.
-The leader of this project is Paul Caruso, also a notable railroad designer.
+Conservation of the ruins begun in 1911 and extensive archaeological research has been carried out since 1978.
+Paul Caruso, also a notable railroad designer is the leader of this project.